 One of the most overlooked functions of a wood stove is heating water.
 A few decades ago many wood stoves (especially cook stoves) used what was a called a hot water front in conjunction with a tank (range boiler) beside/behind the wood stove to produce endless hot water.

-The hot water front (which is nothing more than a small tank with an inlet and an outlet) was placed in the fire box of the stove and the tank was connected by copper, steel, stainless steel, brass or cast iron piping.
-None of these systems required no pumps or fancy controls.
+The hot water front (which is nothing more than a small tank with an inlet and an outlet) was placed in the fire-box of the stove and the tank was connected by copper, steel, stainless steel, brass or cast iron piping.
+None of these systems required pumps or fancy controls.

 Instead of a circulating pump, the hot water would rise out of the water front into the top of the water tank.
-The colder water in the tank would fall out of the bottom of the tank and into to water front.
+The colder water in the tank would fall out of the bottom of the tank and into the hot water front (small tank).
 In this system, the water circulates all by itself through the process known as thermosiphoning.
 Years ago this type of water heater would have been the primary or only hot water heater in the home.
 Today these are more commonly used to preheat well or municipal water before it enters the main water heater although they can easily supply enough hot water for a typical family during the cold months your woodstove is required.